Enlarge image

 Public tours: For tour information, call 312-746-9642.

 After leaving the U.S. Department of Energy Solar Decathlon 2007, the University of Illinois team headed straight to Chicago with Elementhouse.
-The house was reconstructed after the competition for the annual U.S. Green Building Council's Greenbuild Conference at the Chicago Center for Green Technology, where it remains on display.
+The house was reconstructed after the competition for the U.S. Green Building Council's Greenbuild Conference at the Chicago Center for Green Technology.
+It was used for public educational tours at that location for six years.

 The University of Illinois team earned first place in both the Market Viability and Comfort Zone contests at Solar Decathlon 2007.
 Elementhouse introduced several new technologies, such as an automated system that controls temperature and humidity levels inside the house, that impressed competition jurors.